 Let’s face it, travelling does not come cheap.
 Many of us save for weeks, months, or years to treat ourselves to a week’s worth of vacation.
 So when visiting a place where you need to pay for almost everything, you would soon realise that you would want to make the most of all the expenses that you need to incur.

 Where are you staying?
 Is it expensive because it is in the heart of the city?
-Or is it cheap because you have to switch train stations three times back and forth which will make you spend the same amount of money; probably even more?
+Or is it cheap because you have to switch train stations three times?
 Making your precious time a priority will not just save you minutes or hours but also money and the effort that you need to exert.

 Also read: 25 Practical Ways to Save for Your Travels